w3f/polkadot-wiki/docs/learn/learn-polkadot-technical-fellowship.md

 ![candidate-promote](../assets/fellowship-promote-member.png)

-In the snapshot below, the submission track is chosen as `21/Promote to 1 Dan`, origin as `FellowshipOrigins` and fellowship origins as `PromoteTo1Dan`.
+In the snapshot below, the submission track is chosen as `21/Promote to I Dan`, origin as `FellowshipOrigins` and fellowship origins as `PromoteTo1Dan`.
 This selection should work for promoting a candidate with rank 0 to a member with rank 1.

 ![candidate-promote-proposal](../assets/fellowship-promotion-proposal.png)

+For promoting a member from Rank 1 to Rank 2, the submission track can be chosen as `22/Promote to  II Dan`, origin as `FellowshipOrigins` and fellowship origins as `PromoteTo2Dan`.
+Only the members with Rank >= 3 can vote on this proposal.

+#### Retain Rank

 To retain a rank, the Polkadot Fellowship members are expected to submit evidence of work in an on-going basis.

+#### Demotion and Suspension

 **Demotion** occurs automatically after a given period has elapsed, and the member is unable to defend their position to their peers.